James Mason (bishop)

 James Philip Mason (born 1954) is a retired vicar in the Church of England and a former bishop in the Church of the Province of Melanesia.

-Having graduated from the Solomon Islands College of Higher Education, he trained for the ministry at Bishop Patteson Theological College, and was ordained a deacon in 1981 and a priest in 1982.
-He served as curate of St Barnabas Cathedral, Honiara, 1981–1982, before becoming Secretary to John Selwyn, Archbishop of Melanesia (1983–1986), and returning to Bishop Patteson as a lecturer in 1987.
+Having graduated from the Solomon Islands College of Higher Education, he trained for the ministry at Bishop Patteson Theological College.
+He was ordained a deacon in 1981 and a priest in 1982.
+He served as curate of St Barnabas Cathedral, Honiara, 1981–1982, before becoming secretary to John Selwyn, archbishop of Melanesia (1983–1986), and returning to Bishop Patteson as a lecturer in 1987.

 Mason then returned to St Barnabas Cathedral as dean from 1988 until his appointment as the first diocesan bishop of Hanuato'o in 1991.
-To that See he was consecrated and installed on 19 June 1991.
-He resigned his See in 2004 and moved to the United Kingdom in 2005, becoming priest-in-charge of St Maurice, Plympton; and later being licensed an honorary assistant bishop, Diocese of Exeter in 2007.
+To that see he was consecrated and installed on 19 June 1991.

+He resigned his see in 2004 and moved to the United Kingdom in 2005, becoming priest-in-charge of St Maurice, Plympton.
+He was licensed an honorary assistant bishop, Diocese of Exeter in 2007.
 He resigned both posts effective 29 June 2014.